 From Europe, let’s head down to East Asia where the cherry blossoms are in full bloom.
 Japanese people and tourists are using their days off to gather with friends, sit on the grass, and watch the trees.

-April may be different from our part of the world, but the fact remains that this month is a particular time of year for celebrations around the world.
-Give yourself the opportunity to experience these festivals yourself when you plan your trip to these countries.
-When you do, don’t forget to park your car with us here at Alpha Airport Parking for your convenience when you come back from your vacation.
+April is different from our part of the world.
+But the fact remains that this month is a particular time of year for celebrations.
+Give yourself the opportunity to experience these festivals yourself when you visit these countries.
+When you do, don’t forget to park your car with us here at Alpha Airport Parking for your convenience.